nqbao/nginx-easy-proxy/README.md

 # Nginx Easy Proxy

-Quick and easy way to setup an Nginx reverse proxy **with path rewrite**.
+Sometime I just want to quickly setup a reverse proxy for testing, so here is the repo.
+It provides a quick and easy way to setup an Nginx reverse proxy with path rewrite.

 Example: